rakshithkalmadi/repixel/CONTRIBUTING.md

-# Contributing to Repixel
+# Contributing to Re-pixel

 We love your input!
-We want to make contributing to Repixel as easy and transparent as possible, whether it's:
+We want to make contributing to Re-pixel as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code